Charles1A/Charles1A.github.io/index.md

 __APPROACH:__

-I cleaned and explored the data set and considered how different variables relate to each other.
-I then decided to compute Pearson's Correlation Coefficient (R) for different variable pairs.
+I cleaned and explored the data set, and I considered how different variables related to one another.
+To quantify those relationships, I computed Pearson's Correlation Coefficient (R) for different variable pairs.
+This provided a more-coherent view of the client's business performance.

 __RESULT:__